 Department of Computer Science: 92% overall satisfaction for the course Computer Science (NSS, 2017)

 98% of our graduates were in work or further study within 6 months, 8% more than Computer Science graduates nationally.
 (HESA 2018*)

-Why study Artificial Intelligence and Robotics with a year in industry at Aberystwyth?
+Why study Artificial Intelligence and Robotics at Aberystwyth University?

 Almost all of the Department of Computer Science Lecturers and Teaching Fellows are qualified to PhD level, and those who are not have considerable research or industrial experience.
 All new Lecturers and Teaching Fellows are required to obtain the PGCTHE, and hence are Senior Fellows or Fellows of the Higher Education Academy.
 The department also employs a number of part time demonstrators and tutors and some student demonstrators, who are selected from our undergraduate and postgraduate students.
 Research fellows and research assistants (mostly PhD qualified) may also be involved in delivering occasional teaching when it is appropriate.

 Please note: The modules listed below are those currently intended for delivery during the next academic year and may be subject to change.
 They are included here to give an indication of how the course is structured.

 - Problems and Solutions